You are viewing this page in an unauthorized frame window.

 Weave Net is open source software which creates a virtual network that connects Docker containers across multiple hosts and enables their automatic discovery.
 Weave Net before version 2.8.0 has a vulnerability in which can allow an attacker to take over any host in the cluster.

 Weave Net is supplied with a manifest that runs pods on every node in a Kubernetes cluster, which are responsible for managing network connections for all other pods in the cluster.
-This requires a lot of power over the
+This requires a lot of power over the host, and the manifest sets `privileged: true`, which gives it that power.

 Quick Info